 1:1 inclusion support for pre-registered programs |

-When you register, make sure to add your special need to the online or printed form.
-A staff member will contact you to discuss how we might accommodate you.
+When registering, please include any accessibility or support needs on the online or printed form.
+A staff member will follow up with you to explore how we can best support your participation.
 Questions?
 Please contact our Program Registrar at 905-873-2600 ext.
 2275 or by email. |

 Group programs |